 Legacy Code 800171

 Description How do humans learn and process language, in its spoken, gestural, and written forms?
-This unit will equip students with theoretical foundations and practical understandings of how to read and conduct research in this area.
+This subject will equip students with theoretical foundations and practical understandings of how to read and conduct research in this area.
 Topics may include research areas such as language acquisition, language use and communication, word recognition, reading development and disorders, speech perception and production.
 In addition, a review of data collection and analysis techniques will be provided.
-The unit will include lecture and laboratory experimental work.
-The unit will be focused on research currently conducted by members of the MARCS Institute.
+The subject will include lecture and laboratory experimental work.
+The subject will be focused on research currently conducted by members of the MARCS Institute.

 School Graduate Research School